AFORANURAG/travelopia/backend/readme.md

-<h1>Medical Appointment System API</h1>
+<h1>Here is the api documentation.</h1>

-<h5>This is an API for a medical appointment system that allows patients to schedule appointments with doctors.</h5>
+<h5>This is an API responsible for storing different travel bookings and retreiving those bookings.</h5>
 <h1>Technologies</h1>

 This API is built using the following technologies: